pitivi/pitivi/docs/design/2008_design/2008_Architectural_Redesign/Timeline.md

 ![Unlinking two TrackObjects coming from the same ObjectFactory](Timeline-object-unlinking.png "Unlinking two TrackObjects coming from the same ObjectFactory")

-We have a TimelineObject 'X' controling two TrackObject 'A' and 'B' coming from a common ObjectFactory 'O'.
+We have a TimelineObject 'X' controlling two TrackObject 'A' and 'B' coming from a common ObjectFactory 'O'.
 This is the most common case when adding a Audio+Video File to the Timeline.